 Even if an individual considers themselves healthy, why should they still go see a doctor?

 A physician is trained to not only treat you when you’re sick but also to identify and stratify you based on risk.
 That’s the power of seeing someone before you get sick—it is that they can help you avoid that sickness altogether, and people don’t always understand that diseases can be incredibly debilitating.
-There is also a huge range in a customer that comes in and says “I’m very healthy.”
-Even if someone is exceptionally healthy, your doctor can help you optimize your health so customers can feel their best.
-Also, seeing a customer over multiple visits gives Primary Care Providers (PCP) a sense of someone’s baseline, so that when they come in with a change in that baseline, we have a better sense of what is normal versus what is concerning.
+There is also a huge range in a patient that comes in and says “I’m very healthy.”
+Even if someone is exceptionally healthy, your doctor can help you optimize your health so patients can feel their best.
+Also, seeing a patient over multiple visits gives Primary Care Providers (PCP) a sense of someone’s baseline, so that when they come in with a change in that baseline, we have a better sense of what is normal versus what is concerning.

 We generally see men after they are sick—after they’ve put off symptoms and then something is out of control.
 But, generally, in their 20s to 30’s, men can see their PCP every 3 -5 years.
 This is a good time to optimize their body’s prime, and get a healthy diet and exercise regimen dialed in.
 Also, obesity, diabetes, and colon cancers are more prevalent now at younger ages, and checking in occasionally can help address any early concerns.